LOADING ...

 a land and sea operation of World War I, in which

 Istanbul.
-The purpose of the campaign, by British
+The of the campaign, devised by British

-and Admiral H. Carden, was to open up a new
+and Admiral Sackville H. Carden, was to up a new

-of war as an alternative to the stalemate in
+theater of war as an to the stalemate in

-and the straits, to provide a direct with Russia
+and the straits, to provide a direct link Russia

-for Australians in it marked the first time a major
+for Australians in that it the first time a major

 Australian military force was by Australian,